 - a.
 You attended a NYS high school for 2 or more years, graduated from a NYS high school, and are applying for an award for undergraduate study at a NYS college within five years of receiving your NYS high school diploma OR - b.
-You attended a NYS high school for 2 or more years, graduated from a NYS high school, and are applying for an award for graduate study at a NYS college within ten years of receiving your NYS high school diploma OR - c.
 You received a NYS high school equivalency diploma, and are applying for an award for undergraduate study at a NYS college within five years of receiving your NYS high school equivalency diploma - 2.
 Your permanent home is outside of NYS and you are or have one of the following: - A. U.S. citizen - B. Permanent lawful resident - C. Of a class of refugees paroled by the attorney general under his or her parole authority pertaining to the admission of aliens to the U.S. - D. U-Visa - E. T-Visa - F. Temporary protected status, pursuant to the Federal Immigration Act of 1990 - G. Without lawful immigration status (including those with DACA status)